Jevgenija-student/english-for-designers/README.md

 This repository documents my work for the course *English for Designers*.
 The focus of the course is clear, accessible writing about design, process, and identity.

-This work is created by a student of visual communication design.
+This work is created by a student of graphic design.

 ---